MicrosoftDocs/SupportArticles-docs/support/sql/general/support-policy-hardware-virtualization-product.md

 Microsoft provides technical support for SQL Server versions for the following supported hardware virtualization environments:

 - Azure Infrastructure Services that includes Azure Virtual Machines, Azure Virtual Network, and Azure VMware Solution (See the [Frequently asked questions](#frequently-asked-questions) section for more details).
-- SQL Server version is currently a supported version according to the lifecycle policy.
-See [Lifecycle dates](sql/sql-server/end-of-support/sql-server-end-of-support-overview.md?view=sql-server-ver16#lifecycle-dates).
+- The SQL Server version is currently a supported version according to the [lifecycle policy](sql/sql-server/end-of-support/sql-server-end-of-support-overview#lifecycle-dates).

 Microsoft may provide limited or no technical support for the following environments:

-- Any version of SQL Server that is outside the lifecycle policy and running on any virtualization vendor or configuration.
-See [Lifecycle dates](sql/sql-server/end-of-support/sql-server-end-of-support-overview.md?view=sql-server-ver16#lifecycle-dates).
+- Any version of SQL Server that is outside the [lifecycle policy]([Lifecycle dates](sql/sql-server/end-of-support/sql-server-end-of-support-overview#lifecycle-dates)) and running on any virtualization vendor or configuration.
-- Any non-Microsoft virtualization software that is not a configuration that is validated through the SVVP program
+- Any non-Microsoft virtualization software that isn't a configuration that is validated through the SVVP program.

 This policy of limited support is based on the following Microsoft Knowledge Base article: